 Displaying same-origin iframes inside your Recordings

-When the Hotjar script encounters an iframe on a web page, the actual interactions inside that same-origin iframe won't be recorded.
+When the Hotjar script encounters a whitelisted iframe on a web page, the actual interactions inside that same-origin iframe won't be recorded.
 Instead, the URL of the iframe will be saved and reloaded inside the Recording when it's being played back if we have access to the assets.
+User interactions will be tracked against the iframe element itself not the page inside it.

 Cross-origin iframes inside your Recordings